RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Paraphrasing in-text

-When paraphrasing, include your family name and year of previous work in brackets.
-Or, if referring to your family name in the body of the text, then just include the year of previous work in brackets immediately after your family name.
+When paraphrasing, include your family name and year of previous work in parentheses.
+Or, if referring to your family name in the body of the text, then just include the year of previous work in parentheses immediately after your family name.

 For example, if Jane Smith wanted to cite a paper she wrote at RMIT University in 2018 her in-text reference may look like this: